Li Family Fist

 Li Family Fist, a martial art from Guangdong, is one of the schools of Chinese martial arts.
 It belongs to the Nanquan style and is a branch of Shaolin martial arts.
 It is a martial art of Hakka culture and is an intangible cultural heritage of Meizhou.

-lineage
+Lineage

 The founder of Li Family Fist is Li Tieniu from Shui Zhai, Wuhua.
 During the Qianlong period of the Qing Dynasty, Li Tieniu followed his father to Fujian Putian’s Southern Shaolin to diligently practice martial arts.
 After returning to his hometown, he dedicated himself to refining his techniques and established his own school, known as Li Family Fist.
 Currently, Li Family Fist is divided into two branches: the Meizhou branch, which follows the traditional forms passed down by Li Tieniu, and the Chaoshan branch, which has introduced its own innovations.

 Introduction

 The characteristics of Li Family Fist are "cunning and fierce" and "steady, precise, and deadly."
 The forms are structured with strict discipline, movements are compact and powerful, with strong and full energy, and the style is highly offensive.
 It does not focus on flashy postures but instead emphasizes practicality.

 Li Family Fist focuses on close-quarters combat, often using direct attacks and defenses, without being confined to specific techniques.
 It prioritizes a compact body, strong waist, and fast, powerful hand techniques, with an emphasis on the principle of "striking after the opponent," blending defense into attack.
 The forms reflect the principles of "clumsy, slow, and simple," meaning there is hidden skill within apparent clumsiness, starting slow and ending fast, simplifying complexity into straightforward movements.